Patrick Wisdom Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Mets pitching staff ranks 21st in MLB.
+- The Mets pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Mets have the 24th-ranked team ERA across all league pitching staffs (4.68).
+- The Mets' 4.70 team ERA ranks 24th across all MLB pitching staffs.

-- Mets pitchers combine to surrender 65 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- Mets pitchers combine to allow 68 total home runs at a clip of 1.4 per game (fourth-most in the league).

 - Senga makes the start for the Mets, his ninth of the season.
 He is 4-2 with a 3.77 ERA and 55 strikeouts in 43 2/3 innings pitched.

-- His last appearance came on Wednesday against the Tampa Bay Rays, when the righty went six innings, surrendering one earned run while giving up three hits.
+- The right-hander last appeared on Wednesday against the Tampa Bay Rays, when he threw six innings, allowing one earned run while giving up three hits.

-- In eight games this season, the 30-year-old has a 3.77 ERA and 11.5 strikeouts per nine innings, while allowing a batting average of .224 to his opponents.
+- The 30-year-old has an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.